Tobias Rahim: Second album and awards

 Rahim released his next studio album Når sjælen kaster op in October 2022.
-However, the last track titled "Alive Alive Alive" was witheld from publication, stating it would "be released if the world is ready".
+However, the last track titled "Alive Alive Alive" was withheld from publication, stating it would "be released if the world is ready".
 A month later, he debuted as a poet when his poetry collection Drømmene maler virkeligheden was published by Politikens Forlag.
-The poetry collection, including several poems and photos by Rahim, received mixed reviews.
+The collection, combining handwritten notes with full-page photographs, immediately topped the bestseller list on the Saxo online bookshop, prompting a second print run.
+Among the pieces is a prose poem in which Rahim recounts eating seven mini breakfast tapas dishes intended for two people.
+It received divided critical notices: writing in Berlingske, literary editor Søren Jacobsen Damm awarded it four stars, describing it as surprising, while Linea Maja Ernst, reviewing in Weekendavisen, described the poems as poor.
+Tue Andersen Nexø, writing in Dagbladet Information, noted that the closing passages showed a drift toward rhythm and rhyme more characteristic of song drafts.

 On 22 September 2022, Rahim was scheduled to perform at the annual P3 Guld Awards with the song "Når Mænd Græder".
 However, after singing rehearsals the day before the ceremony, Rahim suffered an anxiety attack and canceled his performance.
 Rahim's producer, Arto Louis Eriksen, accepted Rahim's award on his behalf during the show and read a letter from Rahim out loud to explain the singer's absence.
 Rahim was later praised for his openness about anxiety and challenging perceived traditional masculinity.

 In late 2023, streaming platform Spotify announced that Rahim's album Når sjælen kaster op was the most streamed album in Denmark for the year, and that he was the sixth most streamed Danish artist.

 International tour and third album

 Rahim announced the largest concert of his career in January 2025, set for September 2025 at Refshaleøen in Copenhagen.
 In March, he released his first rap single with the song "Lys (Illumineret)".
 He later announced his first foreign tour, called Neoskandinavisk Tour 2025, which includes stops in several Nordic countries.

-On 15 September 2025, Rahim announced he was donating one million kr. to Behandlingscenter Tjele, an addiction treatment center.
+On 15 September 2025, Rahim announced he was donating to Behandlingscenter Tjele, an addiction treatment center.
 In the same announcement, he announced his next album was scheduled to be released on 19 September.
 The album, Vulkanø, was previously limited to a vinyl record release.
 The first single released from the album on its release was "Elsker når du smiler", which Rahim stated was about a close friend who was "lost" to addiction.
 The donation made to the addiction treatment center came from the marketing budget initially planned for the album's release, as well as his own money.
 The album received mixed reviews from critics.

+Rahim announced his first single of 2026 on 8 April, posting to his Instagram.
+The song, entitled "Den Danske Sommer", featured fellow Danish singer Birthe Kjær and was released the following day.
+On 22 April, the song reached number one on the Hitlisten charts.